 Capitol Theatre

-Later renamed the Royalty Theatre, it could comfortably seat between 434 and 520 people.
-Interestingly, the theater’s seats (which come in six different sizes) are the same seats that were originally installed when the theater opened.
+It reopened as the Royalty Theatre on December 3, 1981 with a live presentation of “Oliver”.
+It could comfortably seat between 434 and 520 people.
+Interestingly, the theatre’s seats (which come in six different sizes) are the same seats that were originally installed when the theater opened.

-The Royalty Theatre underwent a complete restoration from May 1999 and re-opened in the summer of 2000 as a performing arts and cultural centre.
-It was purchased in 2009 by the city of Clearwater, together with the adjacent building and has reverted back to its original Capitol name.
+The Royalty Theatre underwent a complete restoration from May 1999 and re-opened in the summer of 2000 as a performing arts and cultural centre reverting back to its original Capitol Theatre name.
 Ruth Eckerd Hall, Inc. is contracted with the city to manage, program and renovate the theatre.

 The seating capacity is now reduced to 433, with space for 475 for an event.
 Progaming consists of independent and classic movies, live concerts which cover the spectrum from rock, blues, jazz, country to classical.
 Also presented is dance and plays, and the theatre is available for events.

-In 2011, active fundraising is occurring for renovations which will bring back the 1920’s glory, while adding modern touches such as modern restrooms, dressing rooms, lighting, seating, sound and projection equipment and LEEDS certification.
+In 2011, active fundraising was occurring for renovations to bring it back the 1920’s glory, while adding modern touches such as modern restrooms, dressing rooms, lighting, seating, sound and projection equipment and LEEDS certification.

 Contributed by Tom Hoehn